YJDave/cs418-s20-cs418_spring20_mighty_python/README.md

 2. ```best_value_data.csv``` contains our cleaned dataset with the best value column calcuated from earnings divided by debt

 3. ```major_classifier.csv```, ```school_classifier.csv```, and ```all_school_classifier.csv``` contains the dataframe as a CSV from the data prepared for the classifier functions.
 This makes it easy to pass through to our classifier class.

+4. ```2018_fees.csv, 2019_Graduates.csv, inflation_rate.csv, NCES_Enrollment_Data.csv, NCES_graduate_fees.csv, NCES_student_loan.csv, non_mortage_loans.csv, student_loan_by_age.csv, student_loan_by_amount.csv``` are data for visualizations present in `main.ipynb` file.
+The source of the data is [National Center for Educational Statistics](https://nces.ed.gov/datalab/index.aspx) and [Board of Governors of Federal Reserve System](https://www.federalreserve.gov/releases/g19/current/default.htm).
+Both of the sources allows to create dynamic tables of values according to the requirement.
+Suppose selecting the Number of Student enrollment over Years seperated by Private/Public schools, age, race etc. Therefore, we don't need to download large dataset.

+5. ```UIC_enrollment_data.csv``` is extracted from (`MERGED1996_97_PP, MERGED1998_99_PP, ... to MERGED2018_19_PP`) of [CollegeBoard](https://collegescorecard.ed.gov/data/) dataset, which is used for Linear Regression Machine Learning model.

 ### References
 Mostly research blogs, report and articles related to student education treds